 Labeled a Public Ivy, the University of Maryland, College Park might be a public school, but it offers academic quality that is some of the best in the country.
 It’s comparable to that offered by the more elite and more expensive private Ivy League schools, in fact.

+A STEM-designated program, it allows students to complete their studies in as little as 15 months by taking just two classes per quarter.
 To apply, you will need to complete an online application and submit transcripts from your undergraduate coursework.
 A minimum GPA of 3.0 is required, but GRE scores and letters of recommendation are not necessary.
 You also do not need to have a background in economics in order to apply, though three prerequisite courses (Calculus, Microeconomics, and Macroeconomics) must be taken prior to starting your core classes.

 Colorado School of Mines